Pink eye (conjunctivitis)

 - Change your pillowcases often.

 - Throw away old eye cosmetics, such as mascara.

 - Don't share eye cosmetics or personal eye care items.

 Keep in mind that pink eye is no more contagious than the common cold.
 It's okay to return to work, school or child care if you're able to practice good hygiene and avoid close contact.
 However, if work, school or child care involves close contact with others it may be best to stay home until you or your child's symptoms clear up.

 Preventing pink eye in newborns

-In most cases, your doctor can diagnose pink eye by asking questions about your symptoms and recent health history and performing a physical examination of your eyes.
+In most cases, your health care provider can diagnose pink eye by asking about your recent health history and symptoms and examining your eyes.

-Rarely, your doctor may also take a sample of the liquid that drains from your eye for laboratory analysis (culture).
-A culture may be needed if your symptoms are severe or if your doctor suspects a high-risk cause, such as a foreign body in your eye, a serious bacterial infection or a sexually transmitted infection.
+Rarely, your provider may take a sample of the liquid that drains from your eye for laboratory analysis, called a culture.
+A culture may be needed if your symptoms are severe or if your provider suspects a high-risk cause, such as:

 Treatment for allergic conjunctivitis